jhallen/joe-editor/docs/man.md

 delete and hit __Backspace__ a number of times.

 Hit the __Enter__ or __Return__ key to insert a line-break.
-For example, if the cursor was in the middle of a line and you hit __Return__, the line would be split into two lines with the cursor appearing at the beginning of the second line.
+For example, if the cursor was in the middle of a line and you hit __Enter__, the line would be split into two lines with the cursor appearing at the beginning of the second line.
 Hit __Backspace__ at the beginning of a line to eliminate a line-break.